Leno27/English-Art-uino/LiaScript.md

 ## Idea Origin

-Our first idea for this project was, to make a rythm game, because we wanted to create an interactive and entertaining product.
-But we soon realised that our initial thought would be to hard to implement, due to lack of hardware, time and, ultimatly, knowledge.
+Our first idea for this project was to make a rhythm game, because we wanted to create an interactive and entertaining product.
+But we soon realized that our initial thought would be too hard to implement due to lack of hardware, time, and ultimately, knowledge.

 ## What Does the Code Do?